AeroPress Coffee Filters: Metal vs Paper – Which is Best?

 Why Different AeroPress Filters Brew Different Coffees?

-First of all, paper filters retain coffee oils, which are an important flavor component.
+First, paper filters retain coffee oils, which are a key flavor component.

 Coffee oils are not for everyone.
-Some people hate the idea of getting into their body a drink that raises their cholesterol.
-Some other just enjoy responsibly.
-So, if you are concerned about cholesterol, choose paper filters and stay away from metal filters.
-There is some research that shows that kahweol and cafestol, two oily compounds in coffee, can affect the levels of your cholesterol.
+Some people dislike consuming a drink that may raise cholesterol.
+Others simply enjoy responsibly.
+So, if you are concerned about cholesterol, choose paper filters and avoid metal filters.
+There is peer-reviewed research showing that kahweol and cafestol, two oily diterpenes in coffee, can affect serum cholesterol levels.

-Paper filters also will give less body to your cup, because they will filter all the insoluble solids in coffee.
-Coffee people call those insoluble solids – fines.
-With metal filters, you get more fines, hence stronger the coffee.
-But the taste of that strong coffee is definitely too much for many.
+Paper filters also yield less body in your cup, because they filter all the insoluble solids in coffee.
+Coffee professionals call those insoluble solids – fines.
+With metal filters, you get more fines, hence a stronger brew.
+But the taste of that strong coffee is definitely too intense for many.

-AeroPress paper filters allow more pressure with a coarser grind.
-This combined with the greater filtration capability of paper filters will result in a cleaner, lighter body cup.
+AeroPress paper filters allow higher pressure with a coarser grind.
+This combined with the superior filtration of paper filters results in a cleaner, lighter-bodied cup.

-Metallic filter disks allow coffee to pass through easier, this means faster extraction.
-To compensate for this, you need to grind finer.
-A finer grind will give you more body.
+Metallic filter disks allow coffee to pass through easier, meaning faster flow.
+To compensate, you need a finer grind.
+A finer grind will give you more body and texture.

-We wrote a great tutorial on how to brew AeroPress coffee.
-Like all our other tutorials, this is a very detailed How-To and goes into technical details to help you understand the process.
+We wrote a detailed tutorial on how to brew AeroPress coffee.
+Like all our guides, this is a comprehensive How-To and explores technical details to help you master the process.
 Give it a read.

 Able Brewing Metal Disk Filter for AeroPress

-- The disk can be used for years if cleaned up properly.
-Is thick enough and is very hard to bend/damage.
+• The disk can be used for years if cleaned properly.
+It is thick enough and is very hard to bend or damage.

 Which One Is for You, Metal or Paper Filter?